arthurandres/skcli/README.md

     	selected destinations
 ```

 The first step is to search for all possible destinations.
-Say I want to fly out from london (LON) the first weekend of december, leaving on friday the 2nd and coming back on sunday the 4th, with direct flights only:
+Say you want to fly out from london (LON) the first weekend of december, leaving on friday the 2nd and coming back on sunday the 4th, with direct flights only:

 ```shell
 $skcli -out 20161202 -in 20161204 -from LON -direct